Wednesday, December 31, 2014

 #6 Chosen by the Vampire Kings: BBW Romance (Part 6: New Moon)

-I am part of the author’s ARC team so I was given this installment free for an honest review.
-I would have bought the book regardless and the price is only $0.99.
+#6 Chosen by the Vampire Kings: BBW Romance (Part 6: New Moon) CUSTOMER REVIEW I am part of the author’s ARC team so I was given this installment free for an honest review.
+I would have bought...
+More

 Outlander: A Novel (Outlander, Book 1)

-WHEN WAS THE LAST TIME YOU COMPLETELY LOST YOUR HEART TO A BOOK?
+Outlander: A Novel (Outlander, Book 1) CUSTOMER REVIEW WHEN WAS THE LAST TIME YOU COMPLETELY LOST YOUR HEART TO A BOOK?
 Well, look no further.
-Diana Gabaldon has created the ultimate escape in Outlander.
-Don't let the 850 pages dissuade you.
-It's the fastest read you'll ever have.
+Diana Gabaldon has created the ultimate escape in...
+More

 Monday, December 22, 2014